 The Precision Nutrition method, which drives our Certification and ProCoach programs, was recently validated in 3 peer-reviewed studies.
 This means that the system you’ll learn in the Level 1 program is truly “evidence-based”.

-Having worked with nearly 50,000 clients, we know our system is highly effective at helping people lose fat, build strength, and make big health improvements.
+Having tested it with over 100,000 clients, we know our system is highly effective at helping people lose fat, build strength, and make big health improvements.
 Now the medical and scientific communities know it too.

-We’re really proud to have our work featured in:
+We’re also really proud to have our work featured in:

 We’ve advised companies like: